precice/precice.github.io/pages/community/community.md

 ## Contributions to preCICE

-Since its inception in 1996 preCICE has been developed by three generations of doctoral students: simply look at the [list of active and previous developers](community-contributors.html).
+Since its first commit in 2008, preCICE has been developed by three generations of doctoral students: simply look at the [list of active and previous developers](community-contributors.html).
 Your (small or large) [contributions are welcome](community-contribute-to-precice.html).